 Choosing a safe, high-quality garden hose for your garden might not be as easy of a task as you think.
 There are so many options to choose from and most of these garden hoses will have a very small visible difference.
 You will probably be tempted to just buy the cheapest one you can find but you should know even a small difference can make a huge impact on its durability and the safety of your plants.

 If you will be using your hose for watering your garden then there are several things you should be looking at.
 The first step is to get into the details and know exactly what options are available for different garden hoses.
-The quality of the hose makes a big difference and the other important things that you should look in your garden hose include:
+The quality of the hose makes a big difference and the other important things that you should look at in your garden hose include.

-Toxic Chemicals Coming from your Garden Hose
+Toxic Chemicals Coming From your Garden Hose

 According to the testing performed by the Ecology Center in 2016, the average garden hose carries various toxins.
 The Ecology Center examined thirty-two new garden hoses from Home Depot, Amazon, Wal-Mart, Lowe’s, Meijer, and Target and looked at the levels of cadmium, lead, mercury, arsenic, tin, bromine, antimony, PVC (Polyvinyl Chloride), BPA (Bisphenol A), and chlorine.